 Ring in a healthy new year by teaching kids the importance of food, nutrition and eating skills: food to fuel busy, successful lives; nutrition to nourish strong bodies and smart brains; and eating skills to enjoy the social aspect of meals with family and friends.

-As with any part of raising children, no one does a perfect job with nutrition — not even nutrition professionals.
+As with any part of raising children, no one does a perfect job with nutrition.
 As a parent, grandparent or adult caregiver, you can help to raise healthy eaters during these critical years by doing your best to:

 - Serve regular, balanced meals and snacks with a variety of nutrient-rich foods.